25% off on anonymous reporting and safeguarding tools for schools - click to find out more

 What is Social Engineering?

-Social engineering is when someone attempts to manipulate someone else into performing actions they otherwise wouldn’t, like opening an email, clicking a link in an email or text message, or downloading an attachment.
+Social engineering is when someone attempts to manipulate another person into performing actions they would not normally do, such as opening an email, clicking a link in a message, sharing sensitive information, or downloading an attachment.
+Rather than exploiting technical weaknesses in systems, social engineering attacks focus on exploiting human behaviour, trust, and decision-making.